sissaschool/turborvb/README.md

 - `_SIMD`: This macro forces the compiler to use more SIMD (Single Instruction, Multiple Data) instructions for parallel computing.
 Be cautious with this option as it may not always lead to increased performance and can make the code more complex.
 - `__FFTW`: Define this macro to enable the use of the FFTW library for Fast Fourier Transform computations.
 - `__PORT`: This macro should be defined when compiling with the Nvidia (Portland Group) Fortran compiler.
+- `__AMD`: This macro should be defined when compiling with the AMD compiler collection.
 - `__SCALAPACK`: Define this macro to enable the use of the ScaLAPACK library for linear algebra operations on distributed memory systems.
 Macro `PARALLEL` has to be set to on as well.
 - `__USE_INTERNAL_FFTW`: This macro is used to switch to the internal FFTW library included with the project.
 If this macro is defined, the project will ignore system-installed FFTW libraries and use the included one instead.
 - `PARALLEL`: Define this macro to enable compilation of the project's MPI parallelized code.
 MPI (Message Passing Interface) is a standardized and portable message-passing system designed to function efficiently on a wide variety of parallel computing architectures.